helmbold/sulfur/README.md

 Java 7](http://www.oracle.com/technetwork/java/javase/downloads/index.html) (JDK or JRE) if not already available on your machine.

-1. Create a directory for your Sulfur project.
+1. Create a directory for your first Sulfur project.
 2. [Download FitNesse](http://fitnesse.org/FitNesseDownload) and put the fitnesse-standalone.jar file in the just created project directory.
 3. [Download Sulfur](http://www.advitec.de/download/sulfur/sulfur-1.0-complete.jar) and put the sulfur-1.x-complete.jar in the project directory.
 4. Open a terminal, change into your project directory, and enter: